 Those already in a privileged position may then further entrench their privilege through extractive institutions in the form of regulations and other entry barriers which protect their individual interest at the expense of the majority population (Acemoglu and Robinson 2012).

 Indeed, the empirical literature links both more regulation with more corruption (Holcombe 2015), and higher entry-barriers with more income inequality (Mclaughlin 2016).
-Many policy that are promoted as protectic the consumer or the worker thus end up contributing to inequality instead of primarily helping the poor as people often believe.
+Many policies that are promoted as protecting the consumer or the worker thus end up contributing to inequality instead of primarily helping the poor as people often believe.

 The rent-seeking and lobbying connected to subsidies and bailouts probably requires little explanation.
 The typical Olsonian story of concentrated benefits for the small organized groups of rent-seeking profiteers and dispersed costs of the disorganized large groups of regular citizens who are being exploited.
 Another clear source of inequality which most would ideally wish to eliminate altogether.

 Relevantly thought, government expenditure as a share of GDP has risen by about a factor of four in most developed countries since the first world war.
 Thus, there are more and more of these rents to be captured through lobbying.